Experience true Nordic winter with these Iceland and Canada tours!

 WILL MY PLANS WITH ADVENTURES.COM BE AFFECTED?

 The good news is that tours in Iceland are operating normally despite the eruption.
 However, we understand you might have questions about your specific itinerary.
-Feel free to contact us directly, and they'll be happy to address any concerns.
+Feel free to contact us directly, and we'll be happy to address any concerns.

 HOW LONG DO ERUPTIONS IN ICELAND LAST?